jmerali3/Ocean_Flow/README.md

 This is it!
 This is our model for the point [400, 400]

-We could fit a model for every single point in the grid and have continuous estimates of the flow of the ocean in this entire 1500 km x 1500 km grid of ocean.
+We could fit a model for every single point in the grid and have continuous estimates of the flow of the ocean in this entire 1500 km x 1500 km grid.

 ###### Sources